rauc/rauc/docs/using.rst

 after switching to a different slot by mistake, before having rebooted this can be remedied by choosing ``booted`` as the argument which is, by the way, the default if the optional argument has been omitted.
+The date and time of activation as well as the number of activations is part of the slot's metadata which is stored in the slot status file, see section :ref:`slot-status`.

 Customizing the Update
 ----------------------